 Director of Student Experience for the Faculty of Arts (Lifecycle and Progression)

 As the Director of Student Experience for the Arts Faculty, I develop strategy and cordinate projects to support the student lifecycle.
 I look at ways of supporting all aspects of the student experience from application, to after graduation.
 I also look at ways we can enhance the student experience through personal tutoring, welcome week, and digital technology, and by promoting interdisciplinarity, student-led research, and widening participation.
-I am chair of the Arts Faculty Student Experience Group, Arts Heads of Department Forum, Arts Faculty Digital Humanities Group, member of Arts Faculty Education Commitee, IATL management and Education Commitee, the Mitigating Circumstances and Reasonable Adjustments Review of Assessment Group, and the Welcome Week Steering Committee.
+I am chair of the Arts Faculty Student Experience Group, Arts Heads of Department Forum, Arts Faculty Digital Humanities Group, member of Arts Faculty Education Commitee, IATL management and Education Commitee, the Mitigating Circumstances Review of Assessment Group, and Welcome Week Steering Committee.
 I am also a fellow of the Warwick International Higher Education Academy (WIHEA) and an Associate Fellow of the Higher Education Academy.
 I also lead activities for the Digital Arts Lab.

 - PhD in History, University of Edinburgh (September 2010 – December 2014).
 ‘Dismembering Appearances: The Cultural Meaning of the Body and its Parts in Eighteenth-Century Understanding’.